gelldur/android-sdk/readme.md

 You are viewing the sources of the 2.x Version of the SDK, the documenation on developer.sensorberg.com will be updated in the coming days, feel free to explore the [bundled app](https://github.com/sensorberg-dev/android-sdk/tree/master/dev-app) inside the SDK.
 The integration has changed slightly from the 1.x version.

+#MVP
+There's a minimum implementation on mvp module.
+That can be a starting point to implement our SDK on your project.

 #Build,Test,Deploy

 ##Dependencies: